devdattbhatt/Urmi/Readme.md

 Every single Power ever existed in universe who done good

-This is given to every single human , goverment , ngo , educational institutes .
+This is given to every single human , goverment , NGO , educational institutes .

 If you use things under this licence you have to spend 11$ or more (US dollar) for one of the following in ascending order.